 School of MIME renewable energy and energy sustainability researchers collaborate with a variety of Oregon State centers and institutes including the O.H.
-Hinsdale Wave Research Laboratory, the Microproducts Breakthrough Institute, and Northwest National Marine Renewable Energy Center.
+Hinsdale Wave Research Laboratory, the ATAMI (Advanced Technology and Manufacturing Institute), and Northwest National Marine Renewable Energy Center.
 Their work is supported by the National Science Foundation, the U.S. Department of Energy, including the Advanced Research Products Agency – Energy and the National Energy Technology Laboratory, the U.S. Department of Defense, the Federal Aviation Agency; state collaboratives such as Oregon BEST (Oregon Built Environment & Sustainable Technologies Center) and ONAMI (Oregon Nanoscience and Microtechnologies Institute) as well as numerous industrial sponsors.

 MIME-based renewable energy and energy sustainability research encompasses four thematic areas

 Activity in this area is centered on research and development of energy systems for power generation, energy conversion, and cooling applications.
 These systems can be large with power conversion capabilities greater than 100 kW or small devices that may fit in the palm of a hand.
 Many of the projects have renewable and sustainable aspects, with ongoing research in wave and solar energy conversion, and heat recovery with power generation.